psenovsky/MCDASupport/README.md

 - Zavadskas and Turskis normalization
 - Z-score

-For weight establishment the package supports EWM (Entropy Weight Method).
+For weight establishment the package supports:

+- binary pair-wise comparison
+- COPRAS
+- DEMATEL
+- EWM (Entropy Weight Method)

 The package has also some graphical capabilities to help visualizing network of outranking relations between the alternatives and tools to visualize changes in ranking due to changes in analysis parameters (sensitivity analysis).